 The JEUL invites submissions that are not currently under consideration or published elsewhere, either in print or in electronic format.
 The JEUL, at this time, can only accept completed work; the editors cannot offer feedback on work in progress.
 We neither encourage nor discourage potential authors to cite previously published works from the JEUL in their submissions.
 We are interested in works that offer critical analyses of urban policies and practices, both in place and proposed, as well as scholarship that explores the political, social, moral and legal implications of urban policy decisions.
 The JEUL is an anonymous peer-reviewed journal.
 In order for a manuscript to be considered for publication, the JEUL requires the following:

-A cover letter containing contact information, including a mailing and an e-mail address; and
+Please prepare a cover letter containing contact information, including a mailing and an e-mail address, and a brief biography.

 Volume 1, Issue 2